 Event search and filter facility

 The Festival of Social Science is an annual event, hosted by the The Economic and Social Research Council (ESRC) and a collaboration of UK universities.
-Last year, due to Covid restrictions, the festival took place exclusively online for the first time.
-We were delighted to be comissioned to design and build the original FoSS website in 2020 and the updated, bigger, better version in 2021.
+In 2020, due to Covid restrictions, the festival took place exclusively online for the first time.
+We were delighted to be comissioned to design and build the original FoSS website in 2020 and in 2021.
+For the 2022 Festival we have created an even better, more sophisticated website to promote more than 200 events from 34 partners on the theme of 'my local area'.

-The 2020 FoSS website is archived and still available to view online.
+The 2020 and 2021 FoSS websites are archived and still available to view online.

-Training and written guidance on how to use the website was provided to all partner organisations and an ongoing support service is also in place.
+Written guidance on how to use the website was provided to all partner organisations and an ongoing support plan is also in place.
 The website is hosted of course at our very own Green Hosting.

 Here are some words from the Festival of Social Science Manager: